Genesis Mining Review – Is it Legit?

 In case Bitcoin’s price goes up dramatically, you can expect the USD amount of your earnings to rise as each BTC is worth more.

 However, as BTC price rises, more miners come onboard, which in turn makes it more difficult to mine.
 This would actually lower your daily earnings in BTC.
-Overall in the long term, your profits will probably even out with the increase in difficulty.
+Overall in the long term, your profit or loss will probably even out with the increase in difficulty.

 However, since the difficulty is adjusted every two weeks if you’re already mining when the price starts to skyrocket you could get a “head start” and mine with a higher price at a lower difficulty.